Consulting | Current Topics

 IBOR

 The Principles for Financial Benchmarks published by IOSCO in 2013 marked the beginning of the regulatory review of the LIBOR scandal.
-The EU transposed this into European law (EU BMR or EU 2016/1011) and set 2021 as the deadline by which only approved reference interest rates may be used for new business.
-It is clear that Eonia will not be reformed but rather replaced by €STR as the central overnight rate in the European currency area.
-LIBOR has been reformed into the Evolved LIBOR and Euribor is now the Hybrid Euribor.
+International supervisory and central banks reacted with corresponding regulations and the introduction of newly developed interest rates.
+In the EU the IOSCO principles were transposed into European law (EU BMR or EU 2016/1011) and 2022 was set as the deadline by which only approved reference interest rates may be used for new business.

 Peter Woeste Christensen